 A billion bucks really is a lot of money after all.

-And the days of casino companies chasing after each other to build more and more expensive new resorts are probably over for a long time, according to top gaming executives speaking today at the Global Gaming Expo.
+And the days of casino companies chasing after one another to build more and more expensive new resorts are probably over for a long time, a top gaming executive said Wednesday at the Global Gaming Expo.

 Gaming companies have been in what he called an “arms race” to build new casinos to grow their revenues, but the economic problems facing the nation are forcing them to undergo a “significant sea change in the way in which the balance sheets of these businesses are structured.”